RohiniRG/RohiniRG/README.md

 <h3>

-- 🔭 I’m currently a Flutter Intern
+- 🔭 I’m currently a Software Engineering Intern
-- 🌱 I’m currently learning Blockchain and Web3
+- 🌱 I’m currently learning Django and Blockchain
-- 👯 I’m looking to collaborate on projects based on Flutter, OpenCV, and Django!
+- 👯 I’m looking to collaborate on projects based on Flutter, Blockchain, and Django!
 - 💬 Ask me about anything Python and Flutter!
 - 📫 How to reach me: On any of my socials
 - 😄 Pronouns: She/her